yecril71pl/cpp-docs.pl-pl/docs/standard-library/complex-functions.md

 ### <a name="parameters"></a>Parametry

-`complexNum` Złożone number, którego wykładniczej jest określane.
+*complexNum* numer tym złożone, którego wykładniczej określa.

 ### <a name="return-value"></a>Wartość zwracana

-Kod złożone wykładniczej wprowadzania numeru złożone.
+Numer złożone wykładniczą liczby zespolonej danych wejściowych.

 ### <a name="example"></a>Przykład